Are app-based home coronavirus tests worth it? We tested them to find out.

 BD Veritor is only a few dollars more, at around $35 at Amazon, CVS and Everlywell.

-Detect’s Starter Kit, which includes the plug-in testing device and two coronavirus tests, costs $75.
+Detect’s Starter Kit, which includes the plug-in testing device and one coronavirus test, costs $75.
 It’s often sold out.

 Cue, at $474 for the chargeable testing device and three coronavirus tests, is the most expensive option.
 The company offers a $49-a-month membership, which comes with 10 coronavirus tests, a discounted testing device ($149) and round-the-clock access to doctors via messaging and, occasionally, video, Cue Health CEO Ayub Khattak said.